Health Insurance

 Before purchasing any new plan, you need to be clear of what coverage your existing insurance plans offer.
 This will help you identify gaps in your protection needs, while ensuring that you don’t fork out extra for coverage you already have.

 Another point to consider is the cost of premiums.
 As with all insurance plans, it’s important to ensure that you have the financial means to pay for it over the long haul.
-After all, your plan should help you ease your burdens and not add unnecessary strain to you financially.
+After all, your long-term care plan should help you ease your burdens and not add unnecessary strain to you financially.

 Regardless of your family history, the best time to get a long-term care plan (or any insurance plan really) is while you’re young and healthy to qualify more easily.
 Those who are older or already have pre-existing health conditions can face more difficulties in applying for long-term care plans.
 So although you may not need the plans right now, getting one as soon as you can is the key to being sufficiently covered.

-To enhance your CareShield Life Plan, consider getting Income’s Care Secure which provides coverage and comprehensive benefits by supplementing your monthly disability benefits for life in the event of both moderate and severe disabilities.
-These comprehensive benefits include support benefit, dependent benefit, and death benefit.
-To be eligible, you must have an existing CareShield Life policy.
+To enhance your CareShield Life Plan, consider getting Income’s Care Secure which enhances your existing coverage for disability under the government’s CareShield Life policy.
+Care Secure provides lifetime coverage with monthly disability benefits of up to $5,000 in the event of moderate and severe disability1 .
+Additionally, these comprehensive benefits include support benefits, dependant benefits, and death benefits.

 Healthcare costs can be extremely taxing for you and your loved ones so staying prepared for unforeseen circumstances is crucial.
 Dealing with physical disability is stressful in itself.
 Just imagine having to cope with the financial stresses on top of that.
 Life may be unpredictable but we can still take active steps wherever necessary to be financially ready.